tsdataclinic/scout/Tutorial.md

 - Columns: Filter for datasets that have a specific column.
 For example BBL, School Name, community board etc,
 - Tags: Filter for datasets that have a specific tag.
 These can be added to a dataset by either the city or by members of the public.
 For example: gis, parks, client inquiries etc

 You might notice for some the filters  like columns and tags there are a lot of entries for example there are 16,550 possible column names and 3,160 different tags.
-To make it easier to find the entry you want to filter on, scout allows you to search within each filter.
+To make it easier to find the entry you want to filter on, *scout* allows you to search within each filter.

 For example searching for school in the Columns filter gives only those columns that match school.

 ![scout filter filters](https://tsdataclinic.github.io/scout/tutorial_images/filters_search.png)

-Let's narrow down our search by selecting "Department of Education ( DOE )" in the departments filter and "School Name", "School Type", "School Year" and "School" in hte column name.
+Let's narrow down our search by selecting "Department of Education ( DOE )" in the departments filter and "School Name", "School Type", "School Year" and "School" in the column name.

 ![scout filter active](https://tsdataclinic.github.io/scout/tutorial_images/filters_selected.png)

 We can see that the datasets list narrows down to show us only datasets that have been published by the Department of Education and contain at least one of the columns we have selected.

 That still leaves us around 223 datasets!
-Let's use scouts search feature to narrow that down a little further.
+Let's use *scout*'s search feature to narrow that down a little further.

 In the top bar you can search the names and descriptions of datasets for a specific term.
 Let's say we are interested in finding datasets that are to do with  "Math" in New York schools.
 Simply enter math in to the top bar and the datasets should narrow down further to show only 20.